 We’re driving from Moremi to Chobe National Park and arrive at the Mababe gate.
 At the reception area they warn us for lions.
 Then we hear a loud roar of a big cat nearby.
-While driving slowly we manage to spot the lion.
+While driving slowly we manage to spot the Savuti lion.
 After a while we arrive at a big tree where there were eight (!) lions lying in the shade.
 If you wouldn’t pay attention you’d almost drive over them since they were so well hidden.
 We stop to admire these wonderful felines.
 There are a bunch of lionesses and two little cubs.
 The lionesses are covered in mud to keep themselves cool.
 After five minutes another lion pops up, a big male which we heard roaring from the reception area.
 He finished his morning round and decides to stay in the shade of another bush.

-After we’ve spent some time with the lions we drive on.
+After we’ve spent some time with the Savuti lion we drive on.
 Not on the road but a little bit ‘off road’ as the lions decide to stay on the road.
 It is then another 40 kilometers to the Savuti Marsh.
 If you visit the park during the dry season this means that you have a long 40 kilometers where you don’t see any animal activity because there is no water in this area.
 As a result we close our windows for a bit, turn on the air conditioning and listen to some music.
 This was a great idea since it was 43 (!) degrees Celsius outside.

 “Chobe is the first national park from Botswana and has the most wildlife.”